In this topic, you configure an existing AWS

 Create a file named

 anthos-gke.yamlin a text editor.
 Paste the following contents into the file.

-apiVersion: multicloud.cluster.gke.io/v1 kind: AWSManagementService metadata: name: management spec: version: aws-1.5.0-gke.6 region: AWS_REGION authentication: awsIAM: adminIdentityARNs: - ADMIN_AWS_IAM_ARN kmsKeyARN: KMS_KEY_ARN databaseEncryption: kmsKeyARN: DATABASE_KMS_KEY_ARN securityGroupIDs: - SECURITY_GROUP_IDS googleCloud: projectID: GCP_PROJECT_ID serviceAccountKeys: managementService: MANAGEMENT_KEY_PATH connectAgent: HUB_KEY_PATH node: NODE_KEY_PATH existingVPC: subnetID: VPC_SUBNET_ID allowedSSHSecurityGroupIDs: - SSH_SECURITY_GROUP # Optional bastionHost: subnetID: BASTION_HOST_SUBNET_ID allowedSSHCIDRBlocks: - SSH_CIDR_BLOCK proxy: PROXY_JSON_FILE
+apiVersion: multicloud.cluster.gke.io/v1 kind: AWSManagementService metadata: name: management spec: version: aws-1.6.0-gke.3 region: AWS_REGION authentication: awsIAM: adminIdentityARNs: - ADMIN_AWS_IAM_ARN kmsKeyARN: KMS_KEY_ARN databaseEncryption: kmsKeyARN: DATABASE_KMS_KEY_ARN securityGroupIDs: - SECURITY_GROUP_IDS googleCloud: projectID: GCP_PROJECT_ID serviceAccountKeys: managementService: MANAGEMENT_KEY_PATH connectAgent: HUB_KEY_PATH node: NODE_KEY_PATH existingVPC: subnetID: VPC_SUBNET_ID allowedSSHSecurityGroupIDs: - SSH_SECURITY_GROUP # Optional fields bastionHost: subnetID: BASTION_HOST_SUBNET_ID allowedSSHCIDRBlocks: - SSH_CIDR_BLOCK proxy: PROXY_JSON_FILE

 Replace the following values: